gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 - [ ]  Modify the I2C address of Trust X to 0x40.

 ## Task 3: Trust X Object IDs
 This task consists of 2 parts.
 First, read and decode the Trust X UID.
-Second, using your issued Trust X, determine the Public Key issued by Infineon PKI.
+Second, using your issued Trust X, determine the Public Key issued by Infineon CA.
-- [ ] Read the UID Object.
+- [ ] Read the Trust X UID Object.
   * Decode the UID to determine the Trust X identity.
-- [ ] Determine the Certificate serial number, Issue date and Public key issued by Infineon PKI from your Trust X.
+- [ ] Determine the Signature algorithm, Certificate serial number, Issue date, Valid period and Public key and signature value issued by Infineon CA from your Trust X.
 *Hint:* Use E05_GetCertificate example as a starting point.
 You will need to convert the Hex value to Base64 value then decode it using certificate decoder tools.

 ## Task 4: Concepts of Digital Signature using ECC Asymmetric keys